 The sun eclipsed and Allah's Apostle offered the eclipse prayer and said, "I have been shown the Hellfire (now) and I never saw a worse and horrible sight than the sight I have seen today."

-One of the horrors that the Prophet saw during the eclipse of the sun was women who, like Lahai, should have been in their abysmal graves, not burning in Hell (expect more hadiths about women burning in Hell, undeniably a favourite topic of the Prophet).
+One of the horrors that Muhammad saw during the eclipse of the sun was the number of ungrateful women who, like Lahai, should have been in their graves rather than burning in Hell.

 Narrated Abdullah bin Abbas:

 During the lifetime of Allah's Apostle, the sun eclipsed.
 Allah's Apostle offered the prayer of (the) eclipse) and so did the people along with him.
 He performed a long Qiyam (standing posture) during which Surat-al-Baqara could have been recited; then he performed a prolonged bowing, then raised his head and stood for a long time which was slightly less than that of the first Qiyam (and recited Qur'an).

 Then he performed a prolonged bowing again but the period was shorter than the period of the first bowing, then he stood up and then prostrated.
 Again he stood up, but this time the period of standing was less than the first standing.

 Then he performed a prolonged bowing but of a lesser duration than the first, then he stood up again for a long time but for a lesser duration than the first.

 Then he performed a prolonged bowing but of lesser duration than the first, and then he again stood up, and then prostrated and then finished his prayer.
 By then the sun eclipse had cleared.